User37som/libbitcoin/bx-input-set.md

 ```
 This command is used to endorse a transaction input, modifying the transaction.
 The resulting transaction can then be validated against the blockchain using the [validate-tx](bx-validate-tx) command, or broadcast to the blockchain using the [send-tx](bx-send-tx), [send-tx-node](bx-send-tx-node) or [send-tx-p2p](bx-send-tx-p2p) command.
 ### Example 1
-*assign an endorsement script to the first transaction input, --index 0*
+Assign an endorsement script to the first transaction input, --index 0

 For the [previous step](bx-input-sign#example-1) see Example 1 of the `input-sign` command.